HumanCellAtlas/data-store/daemons/dss-notify-v2/Readme.md

 * Lambda-triggered via SQS `dss-notify-v2-{DSS_DEPLOYMENT_STAGE}`

 If notification delivery fails, a notification record is made in the queue.
 Delivery will be attempted once after 15 minutes, and again every hour for 7 days.
-No further notification will be delivered and be removed from the notify service after 7 days of failure.
-The old subscription will remain however and the user would need to delete the old subscription and create a new subscription in order to receive new notifcations.
-Delivery delay and duration is configured via SQS DelaySeconds and VisibilityTimeout.
+Delivery delay and duration is configured via SQS DelaySeconds

 Event handlers in the dss-notify-v2 daemon use utility functions in [dss.events.handlers.notify_v2](../../dss/events/handlers/notify_v2.py).